SKopecz/PositiveIntegrators.jl/docs/src/robertson_benchmark.md

 plot(p1, p2, p3)
 ```

-Now we compare these three schemes with a selection of second and third order stiff solvers from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
+Now we compare these three schemes with a selection of second- and third-order stiff solvers from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
 To guarantee nonnegative solutions, we use the solver option `isoutofdomain = isnegative`.

 ```@example ROBER
 # select reference MPRK methods